saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest-introduction.md

 echo ""
 echo "Test class list has been created at: ${OUTPUT_FILE}"
 ```
-For the steps also see the below image
 ![add-build-script.png](/img/xcuitest/add-build-script.png)

 5. The script can be triggered with